cadauxe/eolabtools/docs/source/install.rst

 Each tools can be use in separate virtual environments.
 The single tool installation is provided below and in each tool page.
+Please ensure that you use the appropriate GCC version corresponding to the GDAL version required by the tool.

 SunMapGeneration installation
 ==============================